 Consumers (including family, friends and others) are encouraged to express their complaints to enable us to improve the quality of our support.
-We utilise the Better Practice Guide to Complaints Handling in Aged Care Services5 to guide our management of complaints and to ensure staff understand the complaints process from the consumers' perspective.
+We utilise the Better Practice Guide to Complaints Handling in Aged Care Services to guide our management of complaints and to ensure staff understand the complaints process from the consumers' perspective.

-We have also adopted the Australian Open Disclosure Framework6 principles and processes to support the effective and inclusive management of complaints (including complaints that may be a result of an adverse event or incident related to care and services).
+We have also adopted the Australian Open Disclosure Framework principles and processes to support the effective and inclusive management of complaints (including complaints that may be a result of an adverse event or incident related to care and services).

-Consumers are made aware of their right to complain and are encouraged to make a complaint if they are not happy with Chester Hill Neighbourhood Centre.
+Consumers are made aware of their right to complain and are encouraged to make a complaint if they are not happy with CHNC.
 This is explained to consumers at service commencement, at reviews, when they wish to make a complaint and whenever appropriate, including at meetings with consumers and representatives.
-Information on consumers' right to complain without fear of retribution, the complaints process and their right to use an advocate in making a complaint, is included in the Consumer Handbook.7
+Information on consumers' right to complain without fear of retribution, the complaints process and their right to use an advocate in making a complaint, is included in the Consumer Handbook.

-We provide to all our consumers the Aged Care Quality and Safety Commission brochure;" The Complaints Service We Offer You8", in a range of languages and offer assistance if they wish to make a complaint and provide information about advocates.
+We provide to all our consumers the Aged Care Quality and Safety Commission brochure; "Do you have a concern?", in a range of languages and offer assistance if they wish to make a complaint and provide information and assistance on advocates.